Southeast Asian arts

 The art produced in Southeast Asia includes the art from eleven countries that form Southeast Asia.
 The cultural development of the area was historically dominated by Indian influence, though several cohesive traits exist before Indian influence.
-The art is inspired by many different countries around the world.
+The art is inspired by many countries.

+Crafts based on traditional artisanal practices are also an important component of art in these countries.
+These crafts, including textiles, ceramics, basketry, and metalwork, reflect local traditions, materials, and cultural influences from Indian, Chinese, and Islamic civilizations.
+Crafts in Southeast Asia are characterized by the use of local materials like bamboo, rattan, silk, and clay, with techniques honed over centuries.
+These practices are often tied to cultural rituals, economic activities, and community identity, distinguishing them from broader artistic traditions like dance or architecture.

 Inspiration

 Art culture in Southeast Asia is usually inherited from the art produced in China of East Asia and India of South Asia.
-Some of the art culture was changed after being invaded by other colonies such Dutch East Indies in Indonesia.
+Some of the art culture was changed after being invaded by other colonies, such as Dutch East Indies in Indonesia.

 Countries

 Brunei

 Art in Brunei was not a focus until the early 1950s, Brunei's government then took a stand to support culture.
 They created a building for artists to sell their works.
 In 1984, the art market had grown enough that it had to move to a larger space.

 Weaving skills have been passed across generations.
 Brunei produces fabric for making gowns and sarongs.
 "The weaving and decoration of cloth as well as wearing, display, and exchange of it, has been an important part of Bruneian culture for years (Orr 96)."
 Weaving became significant in the 15th century.
 Antonio Pigafetta visited Brunei during his travels and observed how the clothes were made.
 One example was a Jongsarat, a handmade garment used for weddings and special occasions.
 It typically includes a hint of silver and gold.
 It can be used for wall coverings.